All Products

 • The value of position does not match the current length of the object.

-You can get the position for the next request from the x-oss-next-append-position response header and try the request again.
-Due to concurrency, the request may still fail with the PositionNotEqualToLength error even if you set the position value to x-oss-next-append-position.
+You can obtain the position for the next request from the x-oss-next-append-position response header and try the request again.
+Due to concurrency, the request may still fail with the PositionNotEqualToLength error even if you set the position to the value of x-oss-next-append-position.

-• If the position is 0, the request is successful if no Appendable object with the same name exists, or if the Appendable object with the same name has a length of 0.
-In other cases, the position is considered not to match the object length, and this error code is returned.
+• If the position is 0, the request is successful if no Appendable object with the same name exists, or if an Appendable object with the same name has a length of 0.
+In other cases, the position is considered a mismatch with the object length, and this error code is returned.

 InvalidArgument